YariKartoshe4ka/PotatoParser/README.md

 PotatoParser
 ======

-This repo is a complete re-write of [`PotatoParser`](https://github.com/YariKartoshe4ka/PotatoParser/), a Python script for parsing Ducky Script to Arduino.
+PotatoParser is a Python script for parsing Ducky Script to Arduino.